 Health, safety and productivity in garment in Bangladesh

-InfoStart date: 1 January, 2015 End date: 31 December, 2020 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 14-07AAU Countries: Bangladesh Thematic areas: Production, industry and labour market, Lead institution: Aalborg University (AAU), Denmark Ahsanullah University of Science and Technology (AUST), Bangladesh Partner institutions: Ahsanullah University of Science and Technology (AUST), Bangladesh Project coordinator: Peter Hasle Total grant: 9,656,146 DKK Project files:
+InfoStart date: 1 January, 2015 End date: 31 December, 2020 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 14-07AAU Countries: Bangladesh Thematic areas: Production, industry and labour market, Lead institution: Aalborg University (AAU), Denmark Ahsanullah University of Science and Technology (AUST), Bangladesh Partner institutions: Ahsanullah University of Science and Technology (AUST), Bangladesh Project coordinator: Peter Hasle Total grant: 9,656,146 DKK Project files:

 The project creates new and exploratory knowledge about sustainable co-development between occupational health and safety (OHS) and productivity in the readymade garment (RMG) industry in Bangladesh.
 The objective will be reached by studying the characteristics of the relationships between the RMG buyers and suppliers and how external pressure from buyers towards OHS and productivity improvements can be translated into sustainable advancements for the suppliers.
 The project is theoretically framed in an extended version of a capability maturity-model integrated with a safety maturity model.

 Drawing on this model, the conditions affecting OHS and productivity will be explored by means of a combination of qualitative and quantitative methods in a baseline study of 50 firms.
 The result of this research will be combined with theoretical elements from OHS, supply chain management, operations management and organization theory and developed into specific recommendable methods for concerted OHS and productivity improvements.